 9 Steps to Grow Ghost Peppers Indoors

-2. Choose Containers – You’ll want an 8 inch diameter pot per pepper plant.
+You’ll want an 8-inch diameter pot per pepper plant.
 To get there you’ll need to transplant from the smaller pot you bought your plant in.
-If you started from seed on a seed tray you’ll first want to transfer to a mini-3 inch pot then transplant again into the 8 inch plant.
+If you started from seed on a seed tray you’ll first want to transfer to a mini-3 inch pot then transplant again into the 8-inch plant.

 It’s easier to warm up a seedling mat then transfer to small pots to keep those warm then transfer to the final pot.
 Success will be higher but more work is required.

-Make sure your containers have enough drainage holes and they are setup in a way for water to flow through freely without getting blocked.
+Make sure your containers have enough drainage holes and are set up in a way for water to flow through freely without getting blocked.
 Deep trays are highly recommended.

-3. Adding Lighting – Choose if the primary goal of your plants is for decoration or for a bountiful harvest.
+Choose if the primary goal of your plants is for decoration or a bountiful harvest.
 If you want more peppers get a grow tent and add grow lights.
 Grow tents allow you to fully control the lighting, temperature, and humidity.
-Plus with the reflectiveness of grow tent’s inner walls you get more lighting for the buck.
+Plus with the reflectiveness of grow tent’s inner walls, you get more lighting for the buck.

-5. Water Daily – Water daily.
+Water daily.
 Check the feel of the soil before you water.
-Generally you should add water till it drains from the bottom.
+Generally, you should add water till it drains from the bottom.
 This assumes your container has good drainage holes that aren’t blocked.

 Check the drain tray before watering as well.
 Does it still have water in it from yesterday (and the bottom of the plants can sit in it and wick up water)?
 Then go light on the water today.